Home Houseplants Monstera vs Philodendron

 Monsteras, such as its Swiss Cheese variety, tend to have more prominent perforation than the Split-Leaf Philodendron.

-Additionally, the Split-Leaf Philodendron plant tends to have leaves that are more heart-shaped.
-Monstera leaves, on the flip side, are rounder and typically larger in diameter.
+Additionally, the Split-Leaf Philodendron plant tends to have more heart-shaped leaves.
+On the flip side, Monstera leaves are rounder and typically larger in diameter.

 Philodendron Swiss Cheese vs Monstera Adansonii